Wild Camping in the UK – An Introduction

 Although wild camping in the UK may be illegal, remember, it is only a civil offence.
 You can’t be tried in a court for wild camping!
 You’ll never have the police at the door wielding photographic evidence.

 If you pitch and someone comes along asking you to leave, and you know you’re trespassing, just pack up and move on.
-When you’re a good distance away and feel they won’t come back start again.
-Wild camping along the Hadrian’s Wall route can be tricky because you’re low down, not too far from houses and farmland.
+When you’re a good distance away and feel they won’t come back, start again.
+Wild camping along the Hadrian’s Wall route can be tricky because you’re low down, not too far from houses and usually on farmland.
 Don’t fight it, just move on.

 Wild camping = Freedom

-So, why do people of social media look like they’re having the time of their life wild camping?
+So, why do people on social media look like they’re having the time of their life wild camping?
 Why do they appear not to have a care in the World?

 Wild camping is wonderful.

-If you’re interested in learning more, I urge you to get Stephen Neale’s book, Wild Camping, below.
+If you’re interested in learning more, I urge you to get Stephen Neale’s book – Wild Camping (below) or come out Wild Camping with me.

 Happy wild camping.